-Each Registration Authority manages the applications for subscriber registration.
+Each Registration Authority manages the applications.

 - ✓ Each Registration Authority is responsible to receive certificate applications from Applicants.
-It validates the identity of the Applicant, confirms that the public key that is submitted belongs to the Applicant and securely transmits the application to the CA. - ✓ According to the certificate type, applications can be submitted via face-toface meeting with the interested party, via e-mail, via a secure web form, or via any mechanism that securely identifies the subscriber.
-The application includes all information identifying the subscriber, and the corresponding public key.

-- ✓ Mass applications submission from a specific department or organization is possible on behalf of the persons that belong to that department or organization - ✓ Each Registration Authority must verify if each person requesting a personal certificate is the rightful owner of the certified e-mail address. - ✓ Each Registration Authority must verify that the person requesting a device certificate is the rightful owner and administrator of the device's FQDN. - ✓ In case an organization wants to run its own RA, according to its certification scope, it MUST provide an official audit certificate according to the latest versions of ETSI TS 101 456, ETSI TS 102 042 (or equivalent) requirements and the latest version of "Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates" document produced by the CA/Browser Forum (www.cabforum.org).
+It validates the identity of the Applicant, confirms that the public key that is submitted belongs to the Applicant and securely transmits the application to the CA. - ✓ According to the certificate type, applications can be submitted via face-to-face meeting with the interested party, via e-mail, via a secure web form, or via any mechanism that securely identifies the Applicant.
+The application includes all information identifying the Subscriber, and the corresponding public key. - ✓ Mass applications submission from a specific department or organization is possible on behalf of the persons that belong to that department or organization - ✓ Each Registration Authority must verify if each person requesting a personal certificate is the rightful owner of the certified e-mail address. - ✓ Each Registration Authority must verify that the person requesting a device certificate is the rightful owner and administrator of the device's FQDN. - ✓ In case an organization wants to run its own RA, according to its certification scope, it MUST provide a conformity assessment report according to the latest versions of ETSI EN 319 411-1, ETSI EN 319 411-2 (or equivalent) requirements and the latest version of "Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates" document produced by the CA/Browser Forum (www.cabforum.org).